fatihakce35/Discord-Role-Creator-Bot/README.md

 ## **/role_admin:**
-This command is you adding roles to approve or reject role creating requests.
+The roles you will insert are the the authorized roles which will reject or approve new role requests..

 ![alt text](https://i.hizliresim.com/rrtwo55.png)